nethesis/fpp/README.md

   If device token and topic are valid, the server will save the token associated to the given topic.
   Token/topic association will expire after 356 days: applications must be opened at least once a year to keep receiving notifications.
-  This endpoint must be validated with an header `Instance-Token`, see `INSTANCE_TOKEN` env vaa.
+  This endpoint must be validated with an header `Instance-Token`, see `INSTANCE_TOKEN` env var.
   Parameters:
   - `token`: Apple Device token
   - `topic`: Unique topic to identify the mobile device.
 The topic is the sha256sum of the token received by the client
 - `/deregister`: POST, deregister an iOS device.
 Both the device token and the topic must be a string of 64 hex characters.
   If the tuple token/topic is valid, the tuple will be deleted from the database.
-  This endpoint must be validated with an header `Instance-Token`, see `INSTANCE_TOKEN` env vaa.
+  This endpoint must be validated with an header `Instance-Token`, see `INSTANCE_TOKEN` env var.
   Parameters:
   - `token`: Apple Device token
   - `topic`: Unique topic to identify the mobile device.
 The topic is the sha256sum of the token received by the client